dietriclX/Notes/Instructions/Debian 12 - ACNOO/Setup/Readme.md

 sudo --user=www-data php /var/www/ncdirectorync/occ config:system:set redis dbindex --value "3"
 ```

 INFO: Your installation has no default phone region set.
 This is required to validate phone numbers in the profile settings without a country code.
-To allow numbers without a country code, please add "default_phone_region" with the respective ISO 3166-1 code of the region to your config file.
+To allow numbers without a country code, please add "default_phone_region" with the respective of the region to your config file.
 For more details see the [documentation ↗](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements).
 ACTION: Execute the folowing command.
 ```console
 sudo --user=www-data php /var/www/ncdirectorync/occ config:system:set default_phone_region --value="aophoneregionao"